nameadarsh/Sanity/README.md

 - **Model not loading**: Ensure `MODEL_DIR` in `.env` points to the correct model directory
 - **Groq API errors**: Check your API key and model availability
 - **Port already in use**: Change `FLASK_PORT` in `.env`
+- **PDF extraction fails**:
+  - Ensure all PDF libraries are installed: `pip install pdfplumber PyPDF2 PyMuPDF`
+  - Check if the PDF is password-protected or corrupted
+  - Verify file permissions
+- **URL scraping fails**:
+  - Check if the website is accessible and not blocking bots
+  - Verify the URL is a valid news article link
+  - Some sites may require custom headers (modify `webpage_extractor.py`)
+- **NLTK data missing**: Run the NLTK download command in the installation section

 ### Frontend Issues

 - **API connection errors**: Verify `VITE_API_URL` in `.env` matches backend URL
 - **Build errors**: Run `npm install` again in the frontend directory
+- **Theme not persisting**: Check browser localStorage permissions
+- **Animations not working**: Ensure Framer Motion is properly installed

 ## 📝 License